 Pineapple Fruit Heals You

-If you’re prone to extreme muscle soreness and you can’t find a way to stop it from happening, pineapples are the long-awaited treatment to your inflammation.
+If you’re prone to extreme muscle soreness, and you can’t find a way to stop it from happening, pineapples are the long-awaited treatment for your inflammation.
 This is because of the high amount of bromelain they contain which provides anti-inflammatory properties.
 Apparently, doctors have approved bromelain for use in treating post-surgical swelling.

 Even certified clinical nutritionists state that bromelain helps break down inflamed tissue and may help prevent muscle damage post-exercise.
-Your body’s natural body stores of the enzyme do start to deplete with age.
-And if you want to increase your stores, then it’s best to incorporate more pineapple fruit into your diet along with a supplemental dose of bromelain.
+Your body’s natural body storage of the enzyme does start to deplete with age.
+If you want to increase your stores, then it’s best to incorporate more pineapple fruit into your diet along with a supplemental dose of bromelain.